AdaCore/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 X2 : Integer := X1 with Ghost => Static;
 ```

-User can create assertion levels that can never be compiled into runtime code by introducing a
+The user can create assertion levels that can never be compiled into runtime code
-dependency on `Static`:
+by introducing a dependency on ``Static``:

 ```Ada
 pragma Assertion_Level (Silver_Static, Depends => [Static]);
 ```

-Activating / Deactivating Assertions
+Activating/Deactivating Assertions
 ------------------------------------

-Specific assertions code can be activated / deactivated through an extension of
+Specific assertions code can be activated/deactivated through an extension of
-the Assertion_Policy pragma:
+the ``Assertion_Policy`` pragma:

 ```Ada
 pragma Assertion_Policy (Gold => Check, Platinium => Ignore);